 Image: my last day in yeshiva]

 It was motzei shabbos (Saturday evening) the 24th of Tamuz, 5775 years to what I now knew was not the creation of the universe.
-Sahbbos had just gone out and the narrow yeshiva dormitory corridors were abustle with boys readying themselves for the new weak of study to come.
+Sahbbos had just gone out and the narrow yeshiva dormitory corridors were abustle with boys readying themselves for the new week of study to come.
 I was also getting ready, but for something of an entirely different nature – for something far more consequential.

 The long shabbos afternoons of the summer always gave me plenty of time to think.
 And when I thought I introspected and when I introspected I discovered uncomfortable truths.
 It had been over three months now since I admitted to myself that I didn’t believe that Orthodox Judaism was true, but since then I’ve been hanging in limbo.
 I was no longer a believer in any meaningful sense of the word, but I was still a fully practising orthodox Jew and, by appearance, even a chassidic Jew – although I had given up any internal adherence to chassidism two years earlier.